Architecture

 evaluate.py |

-Table-only review-event generation for eval fix, eval scaffold, and eval gapfill, reusing executor planners and adding optional graph, long-read PAF, and GAF evidence fields. |
+Table-only review-event generation for eval fix, eval scaffold, eval gapfill, and eval all, reusing executor planners and adding optional graph, long-read PAF, and GAF evidence fields. |

 review.py |